MishaTavera/cse15l-lab-reports/LabReport5.md

     echo "Grade: $successes / $tests" fi
 ```
 Using what I found the output to look like of a passing repository, I used and `if` statment to first check that if the last line had `OK` that it return the correct grade of 100%.
-Should this not be the case and the `junit-output.txt` not contain the `OK` it proceeds to the `else` statement which the correct score bases on the tests and failures of what is returned when a flawed repository is ran.
+Should this not be the case and the `junit-output.txt` not contain the `OK` it proceeds to the `else` statement which the correct score based on the tests and failures of what is returned when a flawed repository is ran.
 To ensure that this now works.
 I reran both a repository with erros and one passes all tests, I did this to make sure that I fixed my bug but also to make sure I didn't unintentionally also effect the grading that worked on other repositories.
 This is what I found :

 ![passingyay](nowbothpass.png)